 Average Reading Time: 3 minutes and 57 seconds

-While stringent standards have been set by the International Olive Oil Council and the United States Department of Agriculture to regulate the purity of olive oil sold in the U.S., up to 75-80% of the U.S. olive oil brands do not meet the legal standards to be sold as “extra virgin.”
+While stringent standards have been set by the International Olive Oil Council and the United States Department of Agriculture to regulate the purity of olive oil sold in the U.S., according to a UC Davis study, a high percentage of the U.S. olive oil brands do not meet the legal standards to be sold as “extra virgin.”
 (1,2)

 In many cases, the so-called extra virgin olive oil is diluted with various vegetable oils.
 Investigators have even found brands of extra virgin olive oil that contained no olive oil at all.
 (2) They found seed oils, like sunflower oil, diluted with a splash of chlorophyll and beta-carotene to look and smell like extra virgin olive oil.
 Worse, they found brands of extra virgin olive oil that were bleached, boiled and deodorized vegetable oils with a splash of olive oil to give an olive oil appearance.
 (3)

 The University of California Davis scientists evaluated 186 local and imported brands of extra virgin olive oils that were randomly selected from retail shelves in California.
 They found that 73% of the brands failed the extra virgin olive oil test, based on one or more of the following poor manufacturing procedures: (1-3)

 - Adulteration with cheaper, highly refined olive oil

 - Oils made from olives damaged from storage of the olives

 - Oils pressed from over-ripe or highly processed olives

 Editor’s Note: The UC Davis has been challenged by the North American Olive Oil Association, which found that only 2% of olive oil sold in U.S. retail outlets is adulterated.

 Experts suggest checking for authenticity by making sure they are certified California organic, have a harvest and press date, and have a spicy-bitter aftertaste that bites the back of your throat.